Hyperlocal Presents at Triennale Milano Three New Magazines on Victoria Island (Lagos), Umberto I (La Spezia), and Buahbatu (Bandung)

 Hyperlocal is invited to the 24th International Exhibition at Triennale Milano.

-→ July 2025 – Umberto I, La Spezia (Italy) This neighborhood hosts one of Europe’s largest Dominican communities, formed in the 1990s through a female-led diaspora.
+→ July 2025 – Umberto I, La Spezia (Italy) This neighbourhood hosts one of Europe’s largest Dominican communities, formed in the 1990s through a female-led diaspora.
 Rooted around Piazza Brin in the Umberto I district, the community gave rise to Kitipo—mobile car sound systems originally developed in New York’s Dominican enclaves (Washington Heights/Inwood).
 Here, musicólogos (Dominican DJs) compete for the loudest, cleanest sound, playing dembow, merengue, and bachata.

 → September 2025 – Buahbatu, Bandung (Indonesia) A site of global historical importance, having hosted the Bandung Conference that launched the post-colonial movement.
 With a legacy of student protests and anti-authoritarian uprisings, Bandung remains a city of contrasts.
 The Buahbatu district embodies Indonesia’s stark social divides and serves as a hub for DIY youth cultures.
 Here, loud genres like metal and hardcore have become tools of resistance, giving voice to inequality and enabling collective dissent.